andrew/ultimate-awesome/README.md

 - [awesome-robofriends](https://github.com/Makwe-O/awesome-robofriends) - Simple react application that displays a couple of robofriends with search functionality.
 - [my-awesome-list](https://github.com/mamyn0va/my-awesome-list) - List of awesome tools I use for dev or other.
 - [awesome-wordpress](https://github.com/manh-trinhquoc/awesome-wordpress) - My favuorite collection of resouces, plugins, themes and blogs about wordpress.
+- [awesome-nc-geospatial](https://github.com/maptastik/awesome-nc-geospatial) - A list of geospatial resources in North Carolina.
 - [awesome-agent-collaborate-tools](https://github.com/masstensor/awesome-agent-collaborate-tools) - A curated list of tools for AI agent-to-agent communication, coordination, and collaboration.
 - [awesome-instance-attribution](https://github.com/maxidl/awesome-instance-attribution) - A collection of resources about instance attribution (in deep learning).
 - [awesome-attribution](https://github.com/mbuzzco/awesome-attribution) - A curated list of attribution, measurement, and marketing analytics resources.
 Open-source libraries, commercial platforms, research papers, datasets, and the people thinking hard about which marketing dollar caused which revenue dollar.